 Featuring 48 stations and terminals, each in a separate section, each having a description of their transportation role, photos, and for the larger railroad terminals, a historical map of passenger train routes.
 With 215 color photographs and 20 custom maps, Terminal Town provides a fascinating portrait of the city’s famously complex and constantly changing transportation system.

-Terminal Town sale! $15 postpaid, regularly $27.95 + shipping.
+Advertised special! $15 postpaid, regularly $27.95 + shipping.
 The purchase link is here.
 After making the purchase, email your preferred U.S. address to chaddick@depaul.edu.
-Also, use this email address for other payment options or if you have questions.
+You can also mail a check payable to "Chaddick Institute" to Chaddick Institute, DePaul University, 14 E. Jackson Blvd., Chicago, IL 60604.
+Also, use the above email address for other payment options or if you have questions.

 DePaul Beyond Burnham book cover